shiransilva/my-kubernetes-apim/README.md

 	**Note:** this deploy .sh script will ,
 	*create a namespace named  `wso2`  and a service account named  `wso2svc-account`, within the namespace  `wso2`.Then, switch the context to new `wso2` namespace.
-Create a Kubernetes Secret to pull the required Docker images from  [`WSO2 Docker Registry`](https://docker.wso2.com/), Create a Kubernetes ConfigMap for passing database script(s) to the deployment.
+Create a Kubernetes Secret to pull the required Docker images from  [`WSO2 Docker Registry`](https://docker.wso2.com/), Create a Kubernetes service only within the Kubernetes cluster deployment.
-Deploy the persistent volume resource and volume claim Create a Kubernetes service only within the Kubernetes cluster followed by the MySQL Kubernetes deployment.
 Create Kubernetes ConfigMaps for passing WSO2 product configurations into the Kubernetes cluster.
-Create Kubernetes Services and Deployments for WSO2 API Manager and Analytics.*
+Create Kubernetes Services and Deployments for WSO2 API Manager.
 -   Check the status of the pod.
 	```
 	kubectl get pods -n wso2
 	```
 **D.  Deploying NGINX Ingress**
    ##### Deploy Kubernetes Ingress resource.
--   Execute nginx-deploy. sh in kubernetes-demo/niginx with Kubernetes cluster admin password.
+-   Execute nginx-deploy. sh in niginx with Kubernetes cluster admin password.
 This will create NGINX Ingress Controller.

 	```